quangis/transforge/README.md

-system accommodates both [subtype](https://en.wikipedia.org/wiki/Subtyping) and [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism), which, divorced from implementation, enable unusually powerful type inference.
+system accommodates both [subtype](https://en.wikipedia.org/wiki/Subtyping) and [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism), which, divorced from implementation, enable powerful type inference.
 To make it work, some magic happens under the hood --- for now, refer to the [source code](https://github.com/quangis/transformation_algebra/blob/master/transformation_algebra/type.py) to gain a deeper understanding.
 This document is merely intended to be a user's guide.